dontmitch/dontmitch.github.io/_posts/2020-10-10-undervaluing-time-at-work.md

 index_weight: 83
 ---

-The argument that work-life balance isn’t possible or even desirable at a fast-growing company never sat well with me.
-It suggests a false dichotomy: you can either be successful or you can have a life, but not both.
-In my experience, the two are not mutually exclusive.
+While most knowledge work jobs feature occasional periods of longer hours — for example, in the run up to a product launch — the benefits of work-life balance have been proven [time](https://cs.stanford.edu/people/eroberts/cs201/projects/crunchmode/econ-crunch-mode.html) and [again](https://cdn2.hubspot.net/hubfs/156026/Top%205%20Reasons%20for%20WLB.pdf).
+The upside is indisputable.

 But this isn’t a post meant to argue in favor of work-life balance.
 To the contrary, the goal is to argue in favor of temporarily *forgoing* work-life balance.

 First, a bit of context.

 ### A nuanced view of work-life balance

-While most knowledge work jobs feature occasional periods of longer hours — for example, in the run up to a product launch — the benefits of work-life balance have been proven [time](https://cs.stanford.edu/people/eroberts/cs201/projects/crunchmode/econ-crunch-mode.html) and [again](https://cdn2.hubspot.net/hubfs/156026/Top%205%20Reasons%20for%20WLB.pdf).

 Given everything I had experienced and read about the benefits of work-life balance, I desperately wanted to avoid a culture of long work hours once I stepped into a manager role.
 As a result, I used to pressure people to go home after about 8 hours at the office.